top of page

 MS Student

 Shira is an MS student studying seasonal plasticity of Arctic char in the central Canadian Arctic.
 Specifically, her research is focused on understanding seasonal changes in aerobic metabolic demand and performance and the response of cardiac performance to thermal challenges.
 Prior to joining the lab, Shira earned a BS in fisheries biology and statistics at the University of Vermont, and worked for US Fish and Wildlife Service in Fairbanks.
-In her free time, she enjoys backcountry skiing, climbing, hiking, and baking cookies.
+In her free time, she enjoys backcountry skiing, climbing, hiking, knitting, and baking cookies.

 UAF Contact Information